 Deep Diver Specialty Course Aqaba, Jordan

-Explore deeper dive sites with confidence at depths down to 40 meters /130 ft with Deep Diver Course Aqaba, Jordan.
-Learn to manage your gas supply, go over buddy contact procedures, and buoyancy control.
+Deep Diver Specialty Course Aqaba, Jordan Explore deeper dive sites with confidence at depths down to 40 meters /130 ft with Deep Diver Course Aqaba, Jordan.
+Learn to manage your gas supply, go over buddy contact procedures, and do buoyancy control.

 Description of Deep Diver course

-If you’ve earned the PADI Adventure Diver rating or higher, and you’re at least 15 years old, you can enroll in the Deep Diver course Aqaba.
+If you’ve earned the PADI Adventure Diver rating or higher, and you’re at least 15 years old, you can enrol in the Deep Diver course Aqaba.

 Your training starts by reviewing reasons for deep diving and how important it is to know your personal limits.

-Why do a specialty course in Deep Diving?
+Why do a speciality course in Deep Diving?

 The course introduces a whole new level of excitement as it can be exhilarating.
-Hence the ability to safely dive at deeper depths opens up a whole new variety of dive site to a recreational scuba diver.
-Many ship wrecks or interesting dive sites are at the edges of recreational limits.
+Hence the ability to safely dive at deeper depths opens up a whole new variety of dive sites to a recreational scuba diver.
+Many shipwrecks or interesting dive sites are at the edges of recreational limits.
 Therefore can only be safely accessed by those divers who are knowledgeable and have experience diving at depths.

 What does Deep Course cover?

-Course is to include three open water training dives, which are usually conducted over a period of at least two days.
-Minimum depth required for open water is between 18 to 30 meters/60 to 100 feet, with no dive exceeding 40 meters/130 feet.
-Instructor ensures that all dives are conducted within the no-decompression limits, with deeper dives being conducted first.
+The course is to include three open water training dives, which are usually conducted over a period of at least two days.
+The minimum depth required for open water is between 18 to 30 meters/60 to 100 feet, with no dive exceeding 40 meters/130 feet.
+The instructor ensures that all dives are conducted within the no-decompression limits, with deeper dives being conducted first.